 NOSTER – an acronym of the ‘Nederlandse Onderzoekschool voor Theologie en Religiewetenschap’ – offers a training programme for PhD candidates and ReMA students by organizing seminars, conferences, and master classes with renowned scholars, both from the participating institutions and abroad.

 NOSTER is institutionally embedded in the Faculty of Philosophy, Theology and Religious Studies at the Radboud University Nijmegen.
 In 1995, the school was officially recognised by the Royal Netherlands Academy of Arts and Sciences (KNAW); in 2000 this recognition was extended for a second term and in 2005 for a third term until 2013.
 The school is responsible for the national training program for PhD candidates (and ReMA students) and a national research program that clusters the activities of the twelve participating institutions on this research area.
-This interdisciplinary research program covers a wide range of academic disciplines, in which different religious and philosophical traditions and practises are studied, using historical, literary, systematic or empirical methods, from an insider’s perspective as well as by studying religion and philosophy of life as social, historical and cultural phenomena.
+This interdisciplinary research program covers a wide range of academic disciplines, in which different religious and philosophical traditions and practices are studied, using historical, literary, systematic or empirical methods, from an insider’s perspective as well as by studying religion and philosophy of life as social, historical and cultural phenomena.
 In the school religious scholars, theologians, philosophers (of religion), historians, and social and literary scientists work together.
 In order to stimulate disciplinary but especially interdisciplinary cooperation between senior members, NOSTER provides financial support for Research Collaboration Groups (RCG) and thematic seminars that are organised by NOSTER members themselves.

-The school has its own book series (Studies in Theology and Religion (STAR), published by Brill in Leiden).
 Through its website and bimonthly newsletters and announcements the school informs many Dutch and Flemish researchers of its activities.
 In recent years, the school has acquired several NWO grants for internationalisation.